Server request limits

-To keep our systems healthy and your accounts safe, the number of server requests a G Suite account can make at one time is limited.
+For the health and safety of our systems and your account, the number of server requests a G Suite account can make at one time is limited.
 Reaching the limit triggers a safeguard, which temporarily suspends the account.

-- Using an outdated version of your mail client, or configuring the client to check for mail too often.
+- Using an outdated version of your mail client, or setting up the client to check for mail too often

-- Synchronizing your Google account or signing in with multiple computers, clients, and/or mobile devices.
+- Syncing your Google Account or signing in with multiple computers, clients, or mobile devices

-When trying to access a suspended account, a user receives an error message on the sign in page.
-The suspension typically lasts for one hour, but can last as long as 24 hours.
-A user can sign in and access the account again after this suspension period is over, at which time request limits are automatically reset.
+When trying to sign in to a suspended account, a user receives an error message on the sign-in page.
+The suspension typically lasts one hour, but can last as long as 24 hours.
+A user can sign in to the account again after this suspension period, when request limits are automatically reset.

-- Keep your mail client current and configure it to check for new messages less frequently; once every 15 minutes is recommended.
+- Keep your mail client current and set it up to check for new messages less frequently.
+We recommend once every 15 minutes.
 Make sure you are using the latest version of your mail client.

 - Share large files, such as spreadsheets, photos, and videos, using Google Drive, Photos, and YouTube.

-- Clear your browser's cache and cookies regularly, and only use necessary and well documented extensions.
-Make sure you are using the latest version of your browser and extensions.
+- Clear your browser's cache and cookies regularly and only use necessary and well-documented extensions.
+Make sure you're using the latest version of your browser and extensions.